CoconutDevelopment/CocobustorZero/README.md

 # CocobustorZero
-An small upgrade for the Voron 0.1 to make it print slightly faster (based on 247/0 BETA 1) BASED ON VORONDESIGN V0.1 https://github.com/VoronDesign/Voron-0
+An small upgrade for the Voron 0.2 to make it print slightly faster BASED ON VORONDESIGN V0.1 https://github.com/VoronDesign/Voron-0 Inspired by 247/0 Beta2

 Design goals:
 - Speedbenchy WR (Sub 2-minute)